rwagner76/robbo_aardmush/README.md

 - Saves state, can be reset whenever you want.

 ### Installation
-Download EnchantRobbot.xml and place into your MUSHClient Worlds\Plugins folder, then install the plugin.
+Download NewbieChannelTracker.xml and place into your MUSHClient Worlds\Plugins folder, then install the plugin.

 ### Usage
 ```